Fequois/Izizel/README.md

 [![devDependency Status](https://david-dm.org/fequois/izizel/dev-status.svg)](https://david-dm.org/fequois/izizel#info=devDependencies)

 Izizel is a front-end starter kit with a bunch opinionated defaults.
-Its objective is to be a fast, flexible starting point for new web projects.
+Its objective is to be a fast and flexible starting point for new web projects.

 The key feature is the Sass files.
 Its structure is inspired by Smaccs, OOCSS and ITCSS but with a sprinkle of personal flair.